When you are self-employed you’ve usually got your…

 Lesson #6: Anticipate change.
 Just because your business succeeded for the first few years, doesn’t mean it would stay that way forever.
 It’s the 21st century.
 With the rate at which technology is evolving, businesses have to always assess if their business models are still working in order to keep up.

-One of the reasons startups fail is because they ignore customers.
+One of the reasons for startup failure is because they ignore customers.
 Some tend to be too focused on developing their products and services that they forget to consider what their customers have to say about it.
 Because of this, they fail to adapt to their customer’s needs and end up creating products no one wants.

 Lesson #7: Don’t do your business blindly.
 Pay attention to your customers and actively seek for their feedback.
 After all, the goal is to get them to buy from you.
 Customer feedback will provide you with insights that you can use to improve your products and services and enhance their customer experience.

 Building and maintaining a startup is a tedious process, but don’t let the stats discourage you.
 Instead, use these reasons as a guide on what to avoid next time.
 A good entrepreneur can identify risks and take the proper steps and precautions to avoid his business from perishing.
 What other reasons that cause startups to fail can you think of?